hiking90/aidl-cpp/docs/aidl-cpp.md

 Note that the output values, `output` and `returned_value` are passed by pointer, and that this pointer is always valid.

+#### Dependencies

+The generated C++ code will use symbols from libbinder as well as libutils.
+AIDL files using the FileDescriptor type will also explicitly require libnativehelper, although this is likely a transitive dependency of the other two, and should be included automatically within the Android build tree regardless.

 ### C++ Parcelables

 In Java, a parcelable should extend android.os.Parcelable and provide a static